bicCluster/learning-cluster/README.md

 	- The manual from Hortonworks have covered the basic steps.
 You can also check [this](http://www.linuxproblem.org/art_9.html) and [this](http://askubuntu.com/questions/497895/permission-denied-for-rootlocalhost-for-ssh-connection) if you need more help.
 	- You need to use root permission to set up password-less SSH.
 To set the root password see [this](http://askubuntu.com/questions/155278/how-do-i-set-the-root-password-so-i-can-use-su-instead-of-sudo).
 	- If something goes wrong with the password-less SSH, you may get timeout error in building cluster.
 Then try Installing Ambari Agents Manually, look at [this](https://ambari.apache.org/1.2.0/installing-hadoop-using-ambari/content/ambari-chap6-1.html).
 For Ubuntu, use apt-get instead of yum.
 * Once the cluster is installed, make sure [this page](http://losalamos.pc.cs.cmu.edu:8080/#/main/hosts) shows each host has correct IP address (10.0.0.x).
-If the IP address is not correct, check whether the four /etc/hosts files are same with each other.
-Modify /etc/hosts if necessary, then restart both server and clients.
+If the IP address is 127.0.0.1 that's not correct, check whether the four /etc/hosts files are same with each other.
+Modify /etc/hosts if necessary, then restart both ambari-server and all ambari-clients.
 * If something goes wrong, check your firewall settings or you may find causes by looking at log files under /var/log

 ## <a name="test-mapreduce">Test a MapReduce Program</a>